ChangLabSNU/python-linearpartition/README.md

 - `seq` (required): A string containing the RNA sequence to be analyzed.
   The sequence must be in uppercase and only contain A, C, G, and U.
   This parameter is required.
+- `mode` (optional): The name of free energy parameters to use.
+Use `'vienna'` for Vienna RNA parameters, or `'eterna'` for EternaFold parameters.
 - `beamsize` (optional): An integer representing the beam size for the operation.
 Larger value requires more computational time and memory.
   The default value is 100.